|

 The model B burner was used on a large variety of lamps between

-Model B burners, like its predecessors were manufactured
+1933 and 1955.
+The model B burners, like its predecessors were manufactured

 by Plume & Atwood in their plant in Connecticut.
 They